ipni/specs/IPNI.md

 In response, the server may include `X-IPNI-Legacy-Cascade-Peering` header key, with value as a multiaddr to which to peer connections.
 There may be multiple peering multiaddrs offered by a server, in which case the header key may be repeated once for each peering address.

+:warning: **Scheduled to be deprecated**: this lookup cascade is scheduled to be deprecated as soon as the peered nodes advertise content in alternative ways.
+As a provider, consider using other methods to make content discoverable such as IPNI index provider protocol, or via the IPFS DHT.

 #### `GET /cid/{cid}`

 Given a CID as path parameter, returns a list of its content providers.
 The lookup ignores CID codec